opentensor/TensorWiki/content/getting-started/wallets.md

 ---
 title: Wallets
 ---

+The Bittensor wallet is the core ownership and identity technology around which all functionalities of the network are carried out.
+A network wallet consists of a ```coldkey``` and a ```hotkey``` pairing of two seperate [EdDSA cryptographic keypairs](https://en.wikipedia.org/wiki/EdDSA#Ed25519) that are responsible for different functionalities within the ecosystem but are logically connected via the API.
+The ```coldkey``` is encrypted on your device and is used to store funds securely and perform high risk operations such as transfers and staking, while the ```hotkey``` is unencrypted, and used for less secure operations such as signing messages into the network, running miners, and validating the network.

 Once you have [installed bittensor](../getting-started/installation) you can create wallets locally on your machine in two ways.

-!> Alternatives
-If you dont want to install bittensor you can use a [webbased wallet](#website-wallet), or use a secondary tool like [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/) to generate valid Bittensor keys.
+Alternatively, you can create an [external wallet](#external-wallet), or use a secondary tool like [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/) to generate valid Bittensor keys without installing Bittensor locally.

-#### Using btcli
+# Using btcli
 ```bash dark
 $ btcli new_coldkey --wallet.name my_coldkey
     IMPORTANT: Store this mnemonic in a secure (preferably offline place), as anyone who has possesion of this mnemonic can use it to regenerate the key and access your tokens.